There are many ways we can log our data in standard output console and few of them also supports logging in Console.app. Let’s have a look at them:

 - It provide some nice APIs like setting

-and formatting double value.fixed(precision:)
+alignmentand formatting double value.fixed(precision:)etc.

 1